 COVID-19 Vaccinations for children

-Vaccinations are important for every age group as they reduce the likelihood of a COVID-19 infection and the possibility of serious illness from an infection.
+Vaccinations are important for every age group.
+They reduce the likelihood of a COVID-19 infection and the possibility of serious illness from an infection.
 Children who are up to date on their COVID-19 vaccinations are less likely to miss school or childcare due to illness or exposures.

 Many locations offer children’s appointments